zeromev/zeromev-api/README.md

-# Repo for API Server
+# zeromev-api

-This repo contains details and files for how to run this API server.
+This repo contains details and files for how to run the zeromev API server.

 There are two main components for the API server to be used.